Lupe Fiasco

-Wasalu Muhammad Jaco (born February 16, 1982), better known by his stage name Lupe Fiasco (/ˈluːpeɪ/ LOO-pay), is an American rapper, singer, record producer, and entrepreneur.
-He rose to fame in 2006 following the success of his debut album, Lupe Fiasco's Food & Liquor.
-He also performs as the frontman of rock band Japanese Cartoon under his real name.
-As an entrepreneur, Fiasco was the chief executive officer of 1st and 15th Entertainment.
+Wasalu Muhammad Jaco (born February 16, 1982), better known by his stage name Lupe Fiasco (/ˈluːpeɪ/ LOO-pay), is an American rapper, singer, record producer and music educator.
+Born and raised in Chicago, he gained mainstream recognition for his guest appearance on Kanye West's 2006 single "Touch the Sky", which peaked within the top 50 of the Billboard Hot 100.
+He also formed the rock band Japanese Cartoon in 2008, for which he serves as lead vocalist.